pingcap/tidb-binlog/cmd/cistern/README.md

 ## Cistern

-A service that pulls binlog items from all pump, then sorts them and generates TiDB-Binlogs by commitTs
+cistern collects binlog from each pump in cluster, and store them on disk in order of commitTS.

 ## How to use